Done well, sending a professional email newsletter can return $40 for every $1 you spend.

 Experiment with different colored text, different CTAs, different images, and so on.

 In time, you’ll discover which emails are best for achieving your goals.

 Email newsletters are used by many businesses to great effect.

-There aren’t many better ways to get a product/service in front of a target audience.
+There aren’t many better ways to get a product/service in front of a target audience, especially your customers.

 Having direct access to their inbox can be a mighty advantage.